 Work With Dash for FHA Loans in Virginia

 Does applying for an FHA loan in Virginia seem overwhelming?
-Chill out.
-When you apply for an FHA loan with Dash Home Loans, our team will walk you through the process.
-We’ll discuss the ins and outs of each type of FHA loan, the specific qualifications, and which loan options are right for you.
+Don’t stress.
+When you apply for an FHA loan with Dash Home Loans, our team will walk you through the entire process.
+Our dedicated Mortgage Coaches will discuss the ins and outs of each type of FHA loan, the specific qualifications, and which loan options are right for you.
 We’ll also go hunting for the best rates.

 Frequently Asked Questions

 Still confused by FHA loan requirements?
 Want to learn more about what makes Dash Home Loans so different?
 Contact us to speak with one of our knowledgeable Mortgage Coaches.

 No. Unlike USDA loans, a different kind of government-backed mortgage, FHA home loans have no income minimums or maximums.
 However, to qualify for an FHA loan, you must have a debt-to-income ratio less than 57% and a housing ratio of 31% or less.

 FHA loans are like conventional loans in that home buyers borrow from private lenders.
 However, FHA mortgages are insured by the Federal Housing Administration.
 That means if a borrower defaults, the FHA will pay a claim to the lender for the unpaid balance.
 Since this makes FHA loans less risky, lenders are willing to offer loans to lower-income home buyers with less-than-perfect credit.